Yelp/elastalert/docs/source/ruletypes.rst

 ``aws_region``: The AWS region in which the SNS resource is located.
 Default is us-east-1

-``boto_profile``: The boto profile to use.
+``profile``: The AWS profile to use.
 If none specified, the default will be used.

 HipChat
 ~~~~~~~